 Chapter 13 Trustee, or Standing Trustee

-The main difference between a Chapter 13 bankruptcy and a Chapter 7, is that the debtor in a Chapter 13 case must make payments over a 3 or 5 year period to pay back at least some of his debt.
+The main difference between Chapter 13 and Chapter 7 is that the debtor under Chapter 13 must make payments over a 3- or 5-year period to repay at least some of his debt, while a Chapter 7 bankruptcy can discharge unsecured, nonpriority debts without any repayment of those debts.
 The debtor must file a repayment plan with the trustee, and the creditors have a right to challenge it at the creditors' meeting.
 However, the repayment plan must be approved by the court.
 If it is approved, then the debtor pays the trustee periodically, who then pays the creditors of the debtor after deducting her fee, usually 10%, the maximum allowed by law.

 A Chapter 13 trustee, also called a standing trustee, has additional duties.
 The trustee receives copies or transcripts of tax returns for the debtor for the 4 years previous to filing, and receives all newly filed copies of tax returns while the case is open.
 The trustee also receives annual financial statements from the debtor, indicating the debtor's income and expenses, in case, the debtor's finances change, which may change the repayment plan.

 The trustee may give the debtor financial advice, or help with amending the repayment plan, if necessary, and may participate in any appraisal of property, even hiring her own appraiser, in some cases, especially if the property is very valuable.